Overview

 In order to be admitted to the Doctor of Audiology Program, applicants must possess certain physical, cognitive and behavioral abilities necessary to complete the curriculum.
 These requirements exist to ensure that students are able to effectively acquire the knowledge and skills needed to become competent and successful audiologists.
 Refer to the Technical Standards page for details.

-Prospective students applying to the Doctor of Audiology Program will be required to submit a one to two-page essay using a 12-point font that addresses the following questions:
+Prospective students applying to the Doctor of Audiology Program will be required to submit two separate essays using a 12-point font that address the following questions:

 Personal Resume or Curriculum Vitae